1: Start up Gardening

 2: Start a blog

 Sometimes the best way to get out of your head is to help other people.
-You may have some local groups that are focused on helping the vulnerable or isolated during lockdown.
+You may have some local groups that are focused on helping the vulnerable or isolated during the lockdown.

 If you’re quarantined or would rather reduce your contact to the absolute minimum, you can volunteer as an online listener with schemes such as 7 Cups to help other people through this tough time.